princeton-sns/mason/README.md

 Then run `python3 parse_machine_list.py [your Emulab username]`.
 This script parses the list of machines from `machine_list.txt`, sets up hugepages and DPDK, and outputs `machine_info.txt`.
 Ensure setup completed successfully with status 0.

-When using the `parse_machine_list.py` script one user had an indexing issue which caused the an `ssh` command to be incorrect.
+When using the `parse_machine_list.py` script, one user had an indexing issue which caused the an `ssh` command to be incorrect.
 If you run into this issue their solution was to change change the 6 to a 7 on line 102: `ssh = " ".join(fields[6:]) + " -o StrictHostKeyChecking=no "` -> `ssh = " ".join(fields[7:]) + " -o StrictHostKeyChecking=no "`.

 Note: some users experienced problems with `ssh` keys when using CloudLab.
 To solve these problems the user added an extra `ssh` key: "Add an extra ssh key to cloud lab (this is because the easiest way to setup ssh between cloud lab nodes in an experiment is to copy a private key onto one of the nodes); I created an additional/extra key so I can delete this key after the artifact evaluation for privacy/safety", `ssh`'ed into a node, and uploaded the private key "Upload your private ssh key onto the node and run the following commands: `chmod 600 /your/priv/key eval “$(ssh-agent -s)” ssh-add /your/priv/key"`.